ubilabs/geocomplete/README.md

 * `"geocode:result"` - Geocode was successful.
 Passes the original result as described [here](http://code.google.com/apis/maps/documentation/javascript/geocoding.html#GeocodingResults).
 * `"geocode:error"` - Fired when the geocode returns an error.
 Passes the current status as listed [here](http://code.google.com/apis/maps/documentation/javascript/geocoding.html#GeocodingStatusCodes).
-* `"geocode:multiple"` - Firedimmediately after the "result" event if multiple results were found.
+* `"geocode:multiple"` - Fired immediately after the "result" event if multiple results were found.
 Passes an array of all results.
 * `"geocode:dragged"` - Fired when the marker's position was modified manually.
 Passes the updated location.

 ### Methods and Properties